Half-Fast Ham And Bean Soup Recipe

-Chop Colorful Ham Carrots And Potatoes In Your Delicious-Smelling Kitchen
+Chop Colorful Ham Carrots And Potatoes

 While you’re waiting, you can peel the other veggies.
-Slice the carrots, cube the potatoes.
+Slice the carrots, and cube the potatoes.
 I like to add even more celery, but that’s up to you.

 Once the celery, garlic, and onions are transparent, tender, and fragrant, everything else goes together quickly!
-Now add water, the soup base, and bouillon paste, potatoes, carrots, and celery if you decide you want more, and sit back while it simmers.
+Now add water, the soup base, bouillon paste, potatoes, carrots, and celery if you decide you want more, and sit back while it simmers.

 I am a raving fan of Knorr products.
 Knorr has been in business making soup bases and seasonings since 1873 and bouillon cubes since 1912, so they know a thing or two about flavor.
 In my opinion, nothing compares to their vegetable bouillon or soup base.

-Many things were hard to find during the pandemic, and I was heartbroken when I couldn’t find the vegetable bouillon cubes in stores.
-That’s when I discovered the vegetable bouillon/soup base online in the restaurant size tubs.
+Many things were hard to find during the pandemic, and I was heartbroken when I couldn’t find vegetable bouillon cubes in stores.
+That’s when I discovered the vegetable bouillon/soup base online in the restaurant-size tubs.
 A tub makes 11 gallons of broth!
 I am so devoted to the flavor; that’s how I buy the product today.
 I use it in so many of my recipes.
 I see the cubes are available again, at least online.
 Happy news.

 While that simmers, drain and rinse the beans.
 Chop the ham.
 Then, once the carrots and potatoes are tender, add the beans and the ham to the broth and continue simmering until everything is hot.